gabeantonio/project_mastermind/README.md

 12. Then, based on the result of the guess, I want to display a message on the terminal.
 13. I then want to add colors to the messages based on the contents.
 14. Now that MVP is done, I want to implement a new feature: Giving the player a score that we can keep track of and display at the end of the game.
+15. The score will be based on how long the user takes to guess the correct combination, if at all.
+The faster the user guesses correctly, the higher their score will be.
+If the user fails to guess the combination entirely, they will gain no points.

 TECHNOLOGIES USED:
 1. Python